Chevrolet Tahoe: Second generation (2000)

-Other than the Tahoe Limited Edition, the vehicle was redesigned and launched in January 2000 for the 2000 model year on the new GMT800 platform, still shared with the full-sized pickups and SUVs.
-Two new engines replaced the old Chevy 5.7 L (350 cu in) small-block V8, and while both were smaller, both produced more horsepower but less torque.
-In Mexico, the GMT800 Chevy Tahoe is called the Chevrolet Sonora.
+Other than the Tahoe Limited and Z71, the vehicle was redesigned and launched in January 2000 for the 2000 model year on the new GMT800 platform, still shared with the full-sized pickups and SUVs.
+Two new engines replaced the 5.7 L (350 cu in) Chevrolet small-block V8, and while both were smaller, both produced more horsepower but less torque.
+In Mexico, the GMT800 Chevrolet Tahoe is called the Chevrolet Sonora.
 A 2-door GMT800 Tahoe prototype was made but never entered production.
-Suburban and Tahoe models sold in Mexico offered the 5.7 L Small-Block Chevrolet V8 (RPO Code R31) as an option in early models, whereas it was replaced by the new 5.3L Vortec V8 engine in all other markets.
+Suburban and Tahoe models sold in Mexico still offered the 5.7 L small-block Chevrolet V8 (RPO code L31) as an option in early models, whereas it was replaced by the new 5.3 L Vortec V8 engine (or the 4.8 L Vortec V8 in base Tahoe models) in all other markets.

-Both vehicles received significant updates with only the grille, headlights and body-side moldings distinguishing one from the other.
+Both vehicles received significant updates with only the grille, headlights, and body-side moldings distinguishing one from the other.
 Both vehicles now featured softer lines as part of a more aerodynamic design.
 The interior was also updated with new seats, dashboard, and door panels.